hunter-koppen/link-container/README.md

 ## LinkContainer
-Create a container as an anchor ('<a>) element including a link.
+Create a container as an anchor (\<a>) element including a link.
 This will allow you to for example allow links to be opened with ctrl+click or middlemousebutton.

 ## Features
 - Render your Mendix content inside a link container.